iq-coryp/documentation-testing/pages/guides/sso.md

 ## Overview

-This guide is intended to explain how **Single Sign On** can be used with iQmetrix products, such as RQ.
+This guide describes how you can integrate your existing domain logins with iQmetrix products using **Single Sign On**.

 {{callout_info}}
 <strong>Single Sign On (SSO)</strong> permits a user to enter one name and password to access multiple applications. <br/>